ARTenshi/robovision_ros2/robovision_4/README.md

 sensor_msgs::ImagePtr msg2 = cv_bridge::CvImage(std_msgs::Header(), "bgr8", image2).toImageMsg();
 ```

-Finally, inside the while loop we publish our new message into our second topic ar 30fps:
+Finally, inside the while loop, we publish our new message into our second topic at 30fps:

 ```
 pub2.publish(msg2);